Omani Royal Guard Military Band: Headquarters Administration Company

-The Headquarters Administration Company is the main support band, which provides logistical, instructional, and administrative assistance to the band.
+The Headquarters Administration Company serves as the primary support unit responsible for delivering logistical, instructional, and administrative support to the band operating under the authority of the General Directorate of Music.

 Central Infantry Band

 The Infantry Band is the premier unit in the RGO Band.
 The band performs as a concert band, as well as a marching band.
 The band is divided into two sections which make up the band's composition.

 Royal Cavalry Mounted Band

 The Royal Cavalry Mounted Band is the world's only camel mounted pipe band.
 The horses that are employed are mainly a mix of Arabs, Clydesdales and Shires.
 The mounted band, which is composed of at least 100 horses and riders, is based at the Al Safinat stables in the Royal Palace.
 Since 2001, it has seen a significant number of women in its ranks, with women accounting for 25% of the riders in the band as of 2018.
 When on parade, the pipers lead while a large carriage pulled by six horses carrying kettle drummers follows behind.
 As a result of the pipes leaving gaps in the pipers teeth, Sultan Qaboos bin Said al Said in 2008, requested that a company design some specialized pipe tubes for the band.